-In the undesirable scenario in which the product isn't adopted, or fails to serve its purpose, it'll still provide valuable insight to either adapt or drop the product, according to the gathered feedback.
+In the undesirable scenario in which the product isn't adopted, or fails to serve its purpose, it will still provide valuable insight to either adapt or drop the product, according to the gathered feedback.
 Maybe it was a UI or UX issue or maybe the problem that the product was supposed to solve was misjudged.
 Additionally, there are also external factors that influence the outcome of a product launch.
 With so much that can possibly go wrong, there's no reason not to play it safe from the start.

 In any of the above cases, building an MVP proves to be the best pick.
 It can always depend on the available budget and on business goals, but nonetheless, the MVP is not a technique that should only be used for short budgets.
 Small startups do it as much as big corporations, and it's always more a question of strategy than it is of imposed constraints.

-But how does one start to build a MVP?
+But how does one start to build an MVP?